 If your drain pan is rusted or otherwise damaged, nothing stands between the moisture in your home and your floorboards; as soon as water fills up in the drain pan, it will begin dripping out of any cracks or weak points.
 In addition, as your AC gets older, its components may rust or wear out.
 The drain pan is no exception; it can start leaking water underneath the unit if it deteriorates or develops holes or cracks.

 Solution.
-(1) If your unit is leaking, we recommend checking for rust or damage to the drain pan and replacing it.
-(2) To avoid this issue, have your drain pan cleaned once a year during maintenance.
+(1) If your unit leaks, we recommend checking for rust or damage to the drain pan and replacing it.
+(2) To avoid this issue, have your drain pan cleaned yearly during maintenance.
 (3) If there are only small holes or cracks in the pan, you might be able to repair them using silicone caulk.

 The Air Filter Is Dirty.